 Some people decide to “self-insure” and not buy home insurance.
 Some people forget to pay or purchase fire insurance.
 Regardless of the reason, if you don’t have home insurance aka fire insurance, your property doesn’t have any protection.
 If damaged by fire, wildfire, hail, windstorm or vandalism, you are financially responsible for the damage.
 If you have water damage (the #1 reason for all home insurance claims), a tree falls on your roof, your personal property is stolen or damaged in a fire and/or if someone gets hurt on your property, you aren’t covered.
 Lenders especially don’t like when borrowers don’t have home insurance.
 Your lender will buy home insurance for you.
 This is known as force placed home insurance and it is usually costly and offers sub par coverage.

 Home insurance (aka Fire Insurance) covers damage caused by wildfires up to the policy limits.
 In very rare cases, a policy may have a wildfire exclusion.
-Even if the fire doesn’t directly damage a home, insurance covers indirect damage from smoke, ash and soot.
+Even if the fire doesn’t directly damage a home, insurance covers indirect damage from smoke, ash, and soot.
 Arson by the property owner is not covered by home insurance as this is an intentional act.
 At Einhorn, we are wildfire insurance experts.
 Please contact us with any questions you might have.

 Fire insurance can range in pricing drastically.
 This is like asking how much is car insurance….what kind of car do you have?
 How old are you?
 Do you have any DUIs, tickets or accidents?
 How many miles a year do you drive?
 Full coverage or liability only?…etc. Home insurance pricing is generally determined by the home’s location, size, quality and prior claim history.